Chhota Rajan: Capture

 On 25 October 2015, Rajan was captured in Bali, Indonesia where Indian authorities contacted Interpol for deporting him back to India.
 The capture took place due to a tip-off by Australian police stating that Rajan had travelled to Bali with an Indian passport by the name Mohan Kumar.
 According to CBI sources, the underworld don was standing in a queue at the airport when the immigration authorities asked him to step aside and reveal his name.
 To this, the gangster first gave his original name Rajendra Sadashiv Nikalje, and then immediately corrected himself to say, Mohan Kumar, the name mentioned on his passport.
 This alerted the authorities, and they started questioning him.
 The authorities then started the identification process with the help of fingerprint tests.
 11 out of 18 points of fingerprint samples given in the Red Corner notice matched with his samples, confirming that he was Rajendra Sadashiv Nikalje.
-Rajan was extradited to India on 6 November 2016 and is currently in Tihar Jail, awaiting trial in almost 70 cases.
+Rajan was extradited to India on 6 November 2015 and is currently in Tihar Jail, awaiting trial in almost 70 cases.

 Conviction

 A special CBI Court in New Delhi on 25 April 2017 awarded seven years rigorous imprisonment to Rajan and three other accused in the fake passport case.

-The Maharashtra MCOCA court found Chhota Rajan guilty of the murder of journalist J. Dey on 2 May 2018 and handed him life imprisonment.
+The Maharashtra MCOCA court found Chhota Rajan (aka Abhay) guilty of the murder of journalist J. Dey on 2 May 2018 and handed him life imprisonment.

+The Maharashtra MCOCA court found Chhota Rajan guilty of the murder of hotelier Jaya Shetty and handed him rigorous life imprisonment on 30 May 2024.
+In India this is the 6th case in which Chotta Rajan was convicted since his deportation.